qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 In the database, I provide a list of commonly used computational medicine and bioinformatic terminology for quick reference.
 This database will be kept updating.
 Feedback or experience is warmly welcomed.

 # Terminology Content
+## Cancer immune Evasion through loss of MHC Class I antigen presentation
+Major histocompatibility class I (MHC I) molecules bind peptides derived from a cell's expressed genes and then transport and display this antigenic information on the cell surface.
+This allows CD8 T cells to identify pathological cells that are synthesizing abnormal proteins, such as cancers that are expressing mutated proteins.
+In order for many cancers to arise and progress, they need to evolve mechanisms to avoid elimination by CD8 T cells.
+MHC I molecules are not essential for cell survival and therefore one mechanism by which cancers can evade immune control is by losing MHC I antigen presentation machinery (APM).
+Not only will this impair the ability of natural immune responses to control cancers, but also frustrate immunotherapies that work by re-invigorating anti-tumor CD8 T cells, such as checkpoint blockade.

+## Checkpoint blockade immunotherapy
+Patients are treated with antibodies that block negative regulatory molecules, such as PD-1/PD-L1 or CTLA4, which normally restrain T cell responses.
+This kind of therapy can reinvigorate a patient's anti-tumor T cell responses, which then can cause tumors to shrink and even lead to cures in some patients

 ## Chimeric reads
 Chimeric reads occur when one sequencing read aligns to two distinct portions of the genome with little or no overlap.
 This could be like sequence A mapped to 85156-85257 bp of genome, while part of sequence A mapped to 85273-85320 bp of genome.
 Then, sequence A is a chimeric read.
 Chimeric reads are indicative of structural variation.
 Chimeric reads are also called split reads.